kamilareads/kamilareads.github.io/_posts/2018-11-19-tokillakingdom_en.md

   Lira and Elian are both very interesting characters.
 And even though they are adversaries, they are very similar.
 They are both from royalty and try to please their parents against their on wish.
 But can they find this connection?
 Their dialogues are full of sarcasm and witty reprises, so it is very fun to read.
 They are both self confident and stubborn, determined to realise their own goals.

   I even liked the romance (and I'm usually very picky!), it was developing slowly and wasn't rushed.
 And it was portraited beautifully, as love is it's own, powerful kind of magic.
 The book has a heavy fairy tale feeling and it's easy to fully dive into the story.
 I also like that it's a stand alone.
 There are so many never ending series nowadays, that it was a nice change for me to read a well written short story.
-It is a debut of Alexanda Cristo, so I'm hoping she's going to write more books like that!
+It is a debut of Alexanda Christo, so I'm hoping she's going to write more books like that!

   \*\*\*\*